The Role of ISAC in 6G Networks: Enabling Next-Generation Wireless Systems: Introduction and Background

 Within the framework of the internet of things (IoT) ecosystems, ISAC enables dispersed objects to sense and communicate with their environment.
-As IoT nodes take on ever greater responsibility for operations like resource allocation, autonomous navigation, and cooperative decision-making, it is essential that they are able to sense and communicate in an unified way \cite{1.11, 1.12, 1.13}.
+As IoT nodes take on ever greater responsibility for operations like resource allocation, autonomous navigation, and cooperative decision-making, it is essential that they are able to sense and communicate in a unified way \cite{1.11, 1.12, 1.13}.
 In contrast to conventional systems that operate in a sense-then-communicate structure, ISAC enables sensing-with-communication, which lowers processing overhead and latency, both of which are critical for making real-time decisions.
-Furthermore, ISAC has a lot of potential for resolving issues with intelligent transportation systems.
+Furthermore, ISAC offers significant potential for resolving issues with intelligent transportation systems.
 ISAC facilitates the simultaneous use of the same spectrum for radar sensing and communication in applications such as collaborative UAV navigation and predictive beamforming for connected vehicles.
 As a result, beamforming delays and signaling overhead are reduced, and vehicular and aerial networks become more reliable \cite{1.14, 1.15, 1.16}.
-Critically, in dense urban deployments where communication channels have to integrate with safety-critical sensing capabilities, ISAC offers an appropriate response to the increasing demand for high-precision localization and environmental perception.
+Critically, in dense urban deployments where communication channels must be integrated with safety-critical sensing capabilities, ISAC offers an appropriate response to the increasing demand for high-precision localization and environmental perception.
 In addition to improving communication resilience, ISAC facilitates high-resolution mapping of dynamic environments through techniques like multistatic sensing, channel state information (CSI)-assisted inference, and beam tracking \cite{1.17, 1.18, 1.19, 5.2.2}.

 Numerous research studies indicate that ISAC is crucial for the future architecture of networks, especially concerning networked sensing and distributed intelligence \cite{3.4.1, 4.3.2, 1.20, 1.21, 1.22, 3.3.3}.
 Cell-free massive multiple input multiple output (MIMO) and cloud radio access network (C-RAN) systems can leverage ISAC-facilitated nodes that perform both communication tasks and collaborative sensing to interpret intricate environments \cite{3.4.2.1}, \cite{1.23, 1.24, 1.25, 1.26, 1.27, 6.3.10}.